krylatkin/test-task-api-keys/README.md

 - Mock data is asynchronous on purpose, so the page already behaves like a backend-backed screen.
 - Desktop and mobile views share the same domain model and action handlers.
 - Layout primitives such as the sidebar and mobile chrome are separated from feature logic.
+- The `api-keys` feature exposes a public API through `src/features/api-keys/index.ts`, so pages do not import from internal folders directly.

 ## Assumptions